microsoft/MixedRealityToolkit-Unity/README.md

 ### [Scripts](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/Sharing/Scripts)
 Scripts related to the sharing and networking features.

-#### Audio
-Contains scripts related to sharing audio across a session.
-Also controls for microphone and speakers.

 #### SDK
 Contains scripts compiled from the native [HoloToolkit\Sharing](https://github.com/Microsoft/HoloToolkit/tree/master/Sharing) repository and using the SWIG tool to generate different language bindings.